 UNSPORTSMANLIKE CONDUCT (EXCESSIVE TAUNTING)

-· Any player that is consistently using language or gestures who sole purpose is to taunt or belittle the opposing team, or whose loud and/or obnoxious behavior is deemed inappropriate will be charged with excessive taunting.
+· Any player that is consistently using language or gestures who sole purpose is to taunt or belittle the opposing team, or who’s loud and/or obnoxious behavior is deemed inappropriate will be charged with excessive taunting.
 The first offense will be considered a warning.
 If the behavior continues unabated, the referee will impose a penalty per the penalty rule below.

 FIGHTING (Physical Contact)

 · 1st offense – result in suspension from the league for a minimum of 10 games.